JayGaba/markdown-cv/src/content/00-header.md

 ### Hello!
 My name is
-# jaYESH GABA
+# JAYESH GABA

-and I'm into Cybersecurity.
+and I'm into Cybersecurity